wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 *   (1) This section applies to any provision for---

-    *   (a) exempting any director or other officer of a society from any liability which, by virtue of any rule of law, would otherwise attach to him in respect of any negligence, default, breach of duty, or breach of trust of which he may be guilty in relation to the society; or
+    *   (a) exempting any director or other officer of a society from any liability which, by virtue of any rule of law, would otherwise attach to him or her in respect of any negligence, default, breach of duty, or breach of trust of which he or she may be guilty in relation to the society; or

     *   (b) indemnifying any such director or officer against any such liability.